 Domain Lookup - DNS Records & Infrastructure Analysis

-Analyze any domain's complete DNS configuration including A records, nameservers, mail servers, and TXT records.
-Robtex domain lookup maps the full infrastructure supporting a website or email service.
+A domain lookup analyzes a domain's complete DNS configuration — A records, nameservers, mail servers, TXT records — combined with threat intelligence data.
+Use robtex.com to map the full infrastructure and reputation of any website or email service.

 Complete DNS Visibility

-Domain lookup retrieves all public DNS records and visualizes their relationships:
+Domain lookup retrieves all public DNS records with DNSSEC validation and threat intelligence:

 • A / AAAA records - IPv4 and IPv6 addresses where the domain resolves

-• NS records - Authoritative nameservers controlling DNS for the domain
+• NS records - Authoritative nameservers with delegation flags

-• MX records - Mail servers handling email for the domain
+• MX records - Mail servers with priority values

 • TXT records - SPF, DKIM, domain verification, and other text records